 A number of theories have been posited concerning this verse.
 Christians have claimed that since Jesus was carrying the sins of the world God abandoned Him because He cannot be in the presence of sin.
 Those of a more cynical orientation claim that Jesus was crying in anguish because He had realized His delusions of divine favour had been shattered.
 Neither of these theories is supported by any kind of Biblical evidence, so then where does this phrase come from?

 Scholars are on the mark when they claim that Jesus is actually quoting a Psalm.
 Psalm 22, to be precise, which is one in a series of “Righteous Sufferer Psalms.”
 In an oral culture, the way to remember certain passages or Psalms was to cite the most memorable part, which for them was the first words.
 We do a similar thing today when we quote a film, for example.
-If I ask you, “Why so serious?” and you’ll probably know I’m quoting The Dark Knight.
+If I ask you, “Why so serious?” you’ll probably know that I’m quoting The Dark Knight.
 The same principle applies.

 But why would Jesus be quoting a Psalm of all things?
 The answer is one of vindication.
 In effect, Jesus is saying that He is the fulfilment of Psalm 22, which Jews believed to be a Messianic Psalm.
 The first words of that Psalm are,